davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

 1. Change your login password on the server.

 2. Commited and pushed your git repository.
-Make sure your repo is public.
+Make sure your github repo is public so I can access it for grading.

-3. On canvas, simply submit the URL to your Github repo.
+3. On canvas, simply submit the URL to your github repo.
 No other form of submission is accepted.

 #### Credits

 Written by David Chiu.
 2022.
-Updated 2024.
+Updated 2026.